Give

 No stopping her!

-Despite everything and returning to the comfort of western living, Maud was determined to go back to Mulita.
+Despite everything, and where most would be happy to enjoy the comforts of western living, Maud was determined to go back to Mulita.
 She wasn’t going to let that attack stop her from continuing the vital work she’d been doing for the last fifty years!

 With the same gumption she’d always had, an OBE and an ‘Inspirational Woman of the Year Award’ under her belt, Maud was greeted by the entire community of Mulita when she returned to the DRC on 4 December 2015.